-The structure and scope of this document is based on the suggested framework published by English Heritage in Understanding Place: Conservation Area Designation, Appraisal and Management (2011 updated in 2012) and Valuing Places: Good Practice in Conservation Areas (2011).
-Both the Conservation Area Character Appraisal and the Management Plan will be subject to regular monitoring and reviews, as set out in section 3.
+The structure and scope of this document is based on the suggested framework published by English Heritage in Guidance on the management of conservation areas (2005).
+Both the Conservation Area Character Appraisal and the Management Plan should be subject to regular monitoring and reviews, as set out in section 3.